-TAMU prides itself in its school spirit.
-There are many traditions that are both bonding and entertaining for students, faculty and alumni.
+TAMU prides itself on its school spirit.
+There are many traditions that are both bonding and entertaining for students, faculty, and alumni.
 Maroon Out occurs when everyone wears all maroon in a way to represent the 12th Man on the football field and intimidate the opponents.
 The Midnight Yell is held the night before every football game.
-Students and alumni congregate to practice yelling and get excited for the football game.
+Students and alumni congregate to practice yelling and get excited about the football game.

 One of the oldest traditions at Texas A&M is Silver Taps which honor the students who have passed away while attending TAMU.
 All lights on campus go out and everyone remains silent except for a bugle.
 The Bonfire Memorial was originally a bonfire held to represent their desire to beat the University of Texas.
 However, it collapsed and killed 12 students.
 The memorial now honors those students who lost their lives and represents the unity of all Aggies.

 Unfortunately, no matter how hard students work, terrible things can happen that affect the physical and mental well-being of students.
 Texas A&M is here to help when it does happen.